proteanhq/protean/docs/user/domain/value-object.rst

 In this case, registration is automatic and does not require manual registration of the domain element.

-You can assign a VO's value by instantiating an object of the class:
+You can assign a ValueObject's value by instantiating an object of the class:

 .. code-block:: python